From phase space to multivector matrix models: Elements of the phase space formulation of quantum mechanics

-In addition to the $\*$-product of observables, an essential element of quantization in the phase space is the Wigner function, denoted by $W=W(q,p)=W(\bfcL)$, which represents the state of a physical system.
-The Wigner function is not necessarily positive definite, it is not a \textit{bona fide} probability distribution but it has a probabilistic meaning.
-The reader may wish to consult reference \cite{18757248} for a didactic explanation of the physical meaning of the Wigner function and of its experimental observation in double-slit atom refraction and in atom trap experiments.
+An essential element of quantization in phase space is the Wigner distribution, denoted by $W=W(q,p)=W(\bfcL)$, which represents the state of a physical system with respect to the Hamiltonian function.
+The Wigner distribution is not necessarily positive definite, it is not a \textit{bona fide} probability distribution but it has a probabilistic meaning.
+The reader may consult reference \cite{18757248} for a didactic explanation of the physical meaning of the Wigner function and of its experimental observation.